edwardwterry/15-466-f18-base3/README.md

 Changes From The Design Document:

-I didn't apply either of the two elements in the title...
-I didn't do music because I integrated it into game 1 and the bloom was a bridge too far for my current knowledge.
+I didn't do music because I integrated it into game 1.
+I had a crack at modifying a shader to give a bloom effect by setting a threshold for values above which the appearance would be magnified, but I still had a hard time disambiguating how this effect changed the background versus the cubes themselves.

 Good / Bad / Ugly Code: